http4k/http4k/README.md

 </div>

- [http4k] is a lightweight but fully-featured HTTP toolkit written in pure [Kotlin](https://kotlinlang.org/) that enables the serving and consuming of HTTP services in a functional and consistent way. [http4k] applications are *just* Kotlin functions which can be mounted into a running backend.
+ [http4k] is a lightweight but fully-featured HTTP toolkit written in pure [Kotlin](https://kotlinlang.org/) that enables the serving and consuming of HTTP services in a functional and consistent way. [http4k] applications are *just* Kotlin functions.
 For example, here's a simple echo server:

 ```kotlin
  val app: HttpHandler = { request: Request -> Response(OK).body(request.body) }
  val server = app.asServer(SunHttp(8000)).start()
 ```

 [http4k] consists of a lightweight core library, `http4k-core`, providing a base HTTP implementation and Server/Client implementations based on the JDK classes.
-Further servers, clients, serverless, templating, websockets capabilities are then implemented in add-on modules.
+Further servers, clients, serverless, templating, websockets capabilities are then implemented in add-on modules. [http4k] apps can be simply mounted into a running Server, Serverless platform, or compiled to GraalVM and run as a super-lightweight binary.

 The principles of [http4k] are: